readthedocs/ethicalads.io/content/posts/2021-invasive-ad-targeting-bad-journalism-premium-publishers.md

 ## What impression commoditization means to publishers

-The result of this intrusive targeting and tracking people across sites is a race the bottom.
+The result of this intrusive targeting and tracking people across sites is a race to the bottom.
 Advertising dollars have moved away from publications with well researched content written by knowledgeable authors to low quality SEO optimized sites with re-purposed material developed to maximize paid ad impressions.
 While there are a lot of reasons for the fall of newspapers, this dynamic shift is a major factor.